-STEP 4: At the end of the first interview the couple should make plans for a second interview with Deacon Gary to complete the Pre-marriage Investigation and to turn in the paper work collected in step three.
+STEP 4: At the end of the first interview the couple should make plans for a second interview with Fr.
+Jack to complete the Pre-marriage Investigation and to turn in the paper work collected in step three.
 At this time, the couple should pay the remaining chapel fee.

 What about planning the details of the ceremony?